Sessions Interviewed By Special Counsel Robert Mueller As Part Of Russia Inquiry

 But Sessions recused himself from the Russia investigation in March because of his role in the campaign.
 He said he made the decision after consulting with career Justice Department officials.

-The timing of the decision was notable for another reason: it followed reports of contacts Sessions had with Russian Ambassador Sergei Kislyak during the campaign.
-During his confirmation hearing, Sessions told senators he'd had no contacts with Russians during his time as a campaign aide.
+The timing of the decision was notable for another reason: It followed reports of contacts Sessions had with Russian Ambassador Sergey Kislyak during the campaign.
+During his confirmation hearing, Sessions told senators that he had had no contacts with Russians during his time as a campaign aide.

 Later, in a series of appearances before congressional committees over the past year, Sessions has defended his record and denied any inconsistency in his statements, even as more contacts between campaign officials and Russians have come to light.

 One member of the Trump campaign foreign policy team, George Papadopoulos, has pleaded guilty to lying to the FBI about his contacts with Russians.
-Russian agents importuned him soon after the announcement that he had joined the Trump team, offering dirt on Hillary Clinton and "off the record" meetings between him or other campaign officials and top Russians.
+Russian agents importuned him soon after the announcement that he had joined the Trump team, offering dirt on Democratic candidate Hillary Clinton and "off the record" meetings between him or other campaign officials and top Russians.

 Sessions' recusal has also earned him a steady stream of criticism from the president, who has repeatedly chastised the attorney general in public and behind closed doors.